toshiharutf/CarND-Term1-Traffic_sign_classifier_P2/Traffic_sign_classifier.md

 By analyzing the softmax probabilities, it can be seen that **challenge image**, the *Speed limit sign 20*, was incorrectly classified as *Speed limit sign 30* - tag="1" (shown below).
 This result is not that surprising, since both images look very similar.
 Since there are only few examples for this particular sign class, a poorer performance was expected.
-Notice from the softmax probabilities, that the second most probable sign was the correct one (tag = "0").
-However, the probability for this label reached only 61%, which is lower compared to the other correctly labeled signs, so a **low recall for the speed limit 20 ** sign is expected.
+Notice from the softmax probabilities, that the *most probable* class only reached 61%, compared to the other correctly labeled signs which reached over 90% probability.
+The second most probable option was actually the correct one (tag = "0") and reached a 38% probability.
+From these results, a **low recall for the speed limit 20** is expected, and probably also for the other top least common examples.

 All the other images present a softmax probability higher than 90%, which suggest a high recall for their sign classes.